briantwhelan/Sorting-Algorithms/README.md

 Bubble Sort has a best-case time complexity of &Theta;(N) as we can exit the loops if we go through a full pass and find no swaps occurred.
 This only occurs when the array to be sorted is in fact already sorted.

 Bubble Sort is both a stable and in-place sorting algorithm.
-It does not require any additional memory meaning it has a space complexity of &Theta;(1).
+It does not require any additional memory meaning it has a worst-case space complexity of &Theta;(1).

 ### Potential Improvements
 - **Already Sorted Arrays** - exiting the loops if the array is already sorted is worthwhile as it results in a performance of &Theta;(N) in the case that the array is already sorted.
 (I have implemented this improvement in my algorithm)